VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

-The injection start or, more precisely, the position of the fuel injector for the injection start, depends on the pressure in the pump's internal chamber.
-This pressure is proportional to the pump's speed.
-That's why a minimum speed of 300 (starter) or 150 (pump for a 4-cylinder engine) is specified.
-Otherwise, the pressure generated by the fuel pump is not sufficient to initiate injection early enough.
+the injection start or more precisely the position of the fuel injector for the injection start depends on the pressure in the pump interior.
+And this is proportional to the pump speed.
+That is why the minimum speed of 300 (starter) or 150 (pump for 4-cylinder) is specified.
+Otherwise, the pressure generated by the fuel pump is not sufficient to control the injection start sufficiently early.

-I didn't expect the early adjustment to be active even at low idle speeds, although that's where there should be the least amount of spray and ignition delay (in degrees). icon_confused.gif:
+I didn't expect that the early fuel injection would be active even at low engine speeds, although that's where there should be the least amount of fuel and ignition delay (in degrees).

-Or should the fuel injection be initiated earlier when playing the organ, compared to, for example, during idle, so that the full injection volume is in the cylinder when the compression temperature reaches its maximum?
+Or should the fuel be injected earlier when playing the organ than, for example, during idle, so that the full injection volume reaches the cylinder when the compression temperature reaches its maximum?

-It's possible that it could eventually start working, perhaps because the flaps of the pump aren't sealing properly, and the prolonged operation causes them to eventually make good contact with the wall, increasing the pressure.
-At normal operating speeds, this isn't a problem (due to the centrifugal forces).
+it might eventually start working, for example, because the impeller of the pump is not sealing properly, and the prolonged churning eventually makes contact with the wall, increasing the pressure.
+At normal operating speeds, this is not a problem (centrifugal forces).
 This is a conceivable possibility...

-Sure, that's possible.
-But what should the impeller prevent, in the worst-case scenario, from attaching to the housing wall for 5 seconds or longer? icon_question.gif icon_question.gif
+It is conceivable.
+But what should the pump impellers prevent, in the extreme case, from making contact with the housing wall for 5 seconds or longer? icon_question.gif icon_question.gif

 Gruß Ulf